-When a potential conflict involves a purchase of goods or services, the UMS Administrative Director must also disclose the conflict to the appropriate staff person in the University's Office of Purchasing Services, and also to the unit staff member responsible for handling unit purchases.
-If the Administrative Director determines that a conflict exists that must be managed or eliminated, he or she will consult with these individuals in developing a plan to manage the conflict.
+When a potential conflict involves a purchase of goods or services, the associate dean serving as the COI/COC manager must also disclose the conflict to the appropriate staff person in the University's Office of Purchasing Services, and also to the unit staff member responsible for handling unit purchases.
+If the associate dean serving as the COI/COC manager determines that a conflict exists that must be managed or eliminated, he or she will consult with these individuals in developing a plan to manage the conflict.